-5. The String is Wound Too Close to the Pegbox Wall

 Sometimes when a string is installed onto a peg (or retightened after going slack), the string is wound too close to the pegbox wall.
 This can cause the string to become trapped or cause it to act as a wedge between the peg and the pegbox which ultimately pushes the peg back out of the hole.

 The Solution: Rewind the string on the peg, taking special care to leave space between the pegbox wall and the edge of the string winding.

 6. The String is Making Contact with Another Peg

 This problem is more likely to happen on the strings further up in the pegbox (for violin E, A, or D and for viola/cello A, D, G).
-This problem is caused by pegs which have become (or have always been) out of alignment and are placed too high or too low in the pegbox.
+This problem is caused by pegs that have become (or have always been) out of alignment and are placed too high or too low in the pegbox.
 A peg located too high can reduce the clearance for strings whose pegs are further up in the pegbox.

-The author then changed it to: